That’s right, I said MALE safety tips!

 There may be times on the road where something gets to you.
+Scratch that, there will be times.
+It’s inevitable.
+Even Gandhi got annoyed from time to time.
 You will get annoyed by the incessant touts, you will get fed up of the taxi or tuk tuk drivers constantly trying to rip you off, you may even get into an argument.
 The best thing to do is to deescalate the situation as quickly as possible and get out of there.
 Just smile, say you are sorry and try to walk away at the earliest opportunity.
 Do not let the situation escalate to the point where an argument or even violence becomes a possibility.
 Your pride is not worth putting yourself in a dangerous situation.

 That goes for having a sensible approach to risk assessment too.
 I know, you are very manly and full of testosterone filled goodness, but if jumping off that cliff or going tubing after one too many whisky buckets looks too dangerous for you to handle, then it probably is.
 Just don’t do it, I don’t care how many of your mates are daring you.